Robert Borgatta: Early life and education

-Robert received his bachelor's degree from New York University School of Architecture and Allied Arts graduating magna cum laude in 1940, and a Masters of Fine Arts from Yale University School of Fine Arts in 1942.
+Robert attended the Leonardo da Vinci School in New York from 1930 to 1938.
+He then attended New York University School of Architecture and Allied Arts, graduating with a Bachelor of Fine Arts, magna cum laude, in 1940.
+He then obtained an MFA from the Yale University School of Art in 1942.
 His masters thesis was on the Italian painter and sculptor Modigliani.

 Robert was working on abstractions, portraits, cityscapes and representational works simultaneously during his years as a student at NYU and Yale.